B2B Ecommerce: 10 Tips to Boost Ecommerce Sales Selling to Businesses

 Around 70% of consumers say they have already decided to support a company that delivers great customer service and makes sense.
 For example, a B2B eCommerce store could have one of the best printers in the world, but if they have a terrible email or chat response time to potential customer questions, what's to say you won't receive the same treatment after you make a purchase.
 This can be a roadblock to your potential B2B sales.

 Wonderflow found that customer-centric companies are 60% more profitable than companies that aren't.
 Invest in chatbots that can provide automated responses to simple queries and customer service apps like Zendesk to ensure that each email or request is answered in a timely fashion.
+Provide a hotline that clients can call for urgent concerns.

 For more help, here are 5 Expert Ways to Increase Your eCommerce Customer Service.